Lapple/react-json-inspector/README.md

 #### props.data

-JSON object or array to inspect.
+The only required propery, JSON object or array to inspect.

 #### props.className